 Equatorial Guinea is a small, oil-rich state that has been ruled since 1979 by Teodoro Obiang, Africa’s longest-serving president.

 Critics accuse him of brutal repression of opponents, electoral fraud and corruption.
+He has faced a string of coup attempts during nearly four decades in power.

 The government says that foreign mercenaries mounted an attempted putsch on December 24 but it was thwarted.